splunk/botsv1/README.md

 # Boss of the SOC (BOTS) Dataset Version 1
-An educational resource for information security professionals, students, and enthusiasts.
+A sample security dataset for information security professionals, researchers, students, and enthusiasts.

 ## Retrieving the BOTS v1 Dataset
 The dataset is available in several formats: